YukaNakamoto/LSDI-Project-/hand_in/README.md

 ### 2. Background & Domain Knowledge

 ## 2.1 Energy Market and Price Dynamics
-In Germany, electricity pricing comprises consumer electricity fees and wholesale market prices, with the day-ahead market being a key indicator of wholesale price fluctuations.
-Prices in this market are determined by the “merit order principle,” in which power plants with the lowest marginal costs are utilized first to meet demand.
+In Germany, electricity pricing comprises consumer electricity fees and wholesale market prices, with the day-ahead market serving as a key indicator of wholesale price fluctuations.
+Prices in this market are determined by the “merit order principle,” in which the power plants with the lowest marginal costs are used first to meet demand; ultimately, the price is set by the last plant needed to satisfy demand.
 Because renewable energy sources generally have low marginal costs, they are dispatched preferentially.
-However, oversupply in addition of limitations in the grid can lead to negative prices (Wissenschaftliche Dienste, 2022).
+However, oversupply, along with grid limitations, can lead to negative prices (Wissenschaftliche Dienste, 2022).

-**These dynamics underscore the importance of closely examining both supply-side and demand-side variables when forecasting energy prices.** # TO DO: decide if we include demand in the background knowledge
+These dynamics underscore the importance of closely examining both supply-side and demand-side factors when forecasting energy prices.

-#TO DO: Price determined by last power plant

 ## 2.2 Energy Mix
 Germany’s energy mix has evolved significantly, with the share of renewables reaching about 50% of total generation in 2023 (BMWK-Energiewende, 2024).
 Among these, wind and solar power dominate: